Evaluation modes

-• The Prob value (probabilistic value) is a random sample of values from the probability distribution.
-It is also known as Sample evaluation mode.
-It evaluates any probability distribution in a definition -- e.g. Normal(10, 5) -- as a random sample using Monte Carlo or another sampling method.
+• The Prob (probabilistic) value is a random sample of values from a probability distribution.
+Prob values are computed in Sample evaluation mode.
+Any probability distribution in a definition -- e.g. Normal(10, 5) -- is evaluated as a random sample using Monte Carlo or another sampling method.
 Each sample is an array indexed by the system index Run -- numbered from 1 to SampleSize.
 A Prob value for a variable or function uses the Prob value of any uncertain Variable or Function on which it depends.
 When you select an Uncertainty view (other than "Mid") from the pulldown menu of a Result window, it computes its "Prob value" and displays it as a Mean, Statistics, Probability Bands, PDF, or whichever option you select.

 If the variable has no "Prob value" because neither the variable nor any of its inputs contain a probability distribution, it gives a warning, and shows the Mid result.
 You can also select "Mid" from the Uncertainty view to go back to see the Mid value (computing it if necessary).